PeiHsain/Pattern-Recognition/README.md

 # HW4
 Implement the cross-validation and grid search using only NumPy, then train the SVM model from scikit-learn on the provided dataset and test the performance with testing data.

+# HW5
+Implement the deep neural network by any deep learning framework, then train the DNN model by the Cifar-10 dataset.